karlchvojka/PracticeTracking/README.md

-# 100DaysOfCodeTracking
+# PracticeTracking

-This repo is being used for tracking progress on projects and stuff for the 100 Days Of Code Challenge.
+This repo is being used for tracking small learning and practice project.

+## FreeCodeCamp
+Where full copies of all FreeCodeCamp practice lessons are kept.